Miami Heat Rumors: Call-Up Okaro White; James Johnson And Wayne Ellington Trade Chips?

 — Ira Winderman (@IraHeatBeat) January 17, 2017

-White has been been with the D-League’s Sioux Falls SkyForce where he is an affiliate player of the Heat.
+White has been with the D-League’s Sioux Falls SkyForce, where he is an affiliate player of the Heat.
 The 24-year-old power forward is averaging 18.4 points and 8.7 rebounds in 23 appearances.

-White went undrafted out of Florida State in 2014 and has spent the previous two seasons, playing in Italy and Greece.
-The six-foot-eight forward signed played signed with the Heat after playing for the team during the summer.
-He appeared in six preseason games with the Heat, producing averaged 5.7 points, 4.3 rebounds and 9.5 minutes while shooting 44.8 percent from the field and a perfect 4-of-4 from the foul line.
+White went undrafted out of Florida State in 2014 and had spent the previous two seasons playing in Italy and Greece.
+The six-foot-eight forward signed with the Heat after playing for the team during the summer.
+He appeared in six preseason games with the Heat, producing averaged 5.7 points, 4.3 rebounds, and 9.5 minutes while shooting 44.8 percent from the field and a perfect 4-of-4 from the foul line.

-White is a NBA-type body and is very athletic.
+White is an NBA-type body, and he is very athletic.
 He is excellent in transition and very explosive around the basket.
-White struggles creating his own shot as he is not a great-ball-handler.
+White struggles to create his own shots as he is not a great ball handler.

 Miami is looking to make deals

-The Heat don’t have a lot of talent outside Dragic, Winslow and Whiteside.
+The Heat don’t have a lot of talent outside Dragic, Winslow, and Whiteside.
 The Heat also could a whole lot of cap space after this season, especially if the Bosh situation gets ironed out.
-Which is currently they are looking to make deals, with everyone (or nearly everyone) being available as Inquisitr previously reported.
+Which is why currently they are looking to make deals, with everyone (or nearly everyone) being available as the Inquisitr previously reported.

 One of the more recent rumors has the Orlando Magic interested in Dragic.
 There also has been talk centering around the Heat trading Whiteside, which will not happen.
 The Heat just signed the 26-year center to a huge extension this past summer, and he has shown that he has the capability of being a star.

-Miami has three players with an expiring contract — Udonis Haslem, Derrick Williams and James Johnson.
+Miami has three players with an expiring contract; Udonis Haslem, Derrick Williams, and James Johnson.
 Wayne Ellington’s $6.27 million contract is non-guaranteed next year.
-And Winderman believes if teams call the Heat about expiring contracts, Johnson and Ellington are most likely to garner the most interest.
+And Winderman believes if teams call the Heat about expiring contracts, Johnson and Ellington are likely to garner the most interest.

 Johnson is having a career year, compiling 11.7 points a game, 4.9 caroms and 2.9 assists.
-The 29-year-old power forward has two double-doubles, and shooting a career-best 38.4 percent from beyond the arc.
+The 29-year-old power forward has two double-doubles, and he is shooting a career-best 38.4 percent from beyond the arc.

 Ellington has had a good season and has missed 20 games.
-He has struggled lately, being held under double-figures in his last four games, as he has produced 16 points while making just 4-of-21 shots and 1-of-13 from beyond the arc during that span.
-Overall, Ellington is averaging 10.8 points and is making a career-best 2.0 triples a game.
+He has struggled lately, being held under double-figures in his last four games as he has produced 16 points while making just 4-of-21 shots and 1-of-13 from beyond the arc during that span.
+Overall, Ellington is averaging 10.8 points and is making a career-best 2.0 triples per game.

 [Featured Image by Chuck Burton/ AP Images]